FIWARE/tutorials.NGSI-LD/docs/working-with-@context.md

 **Description:** This tutorial examines the interaction between **NGSI-LD** and **JSON-LD** `@context` files.
-The `@context` files generated in the [previous tutorial](understanding-@context.md) are used as the underlying data model for inputing context data and context information is queries and read back in different formats.
+The `@context` files generated in the [previous tutorial](understanding-@context.md) are used as the underlying data model for inputting context data and context information is queries and read back in different formats.

 The tutorial uses [cUrl](https://ec.haxx.se/) commands throughout, but is also available as [Postman documentation](https://fiware.github.io/tutorials.Working-with-At-Context/)